wifisensing/PicoScenes-github-pages/docs/manual/pypicoscenes.md

 ---
-title: Python interface of PicoScenes
+title: Python Interface of PicoScenes
 autoNumbering: true
 startNumber: 11
 ---
 <CustomToc />

 ## ​PyPicoScenes​​
-PyPicoScenes is a Python binding library for the C++-based Integrated Sensing and Communication (ISAC) research framework [PicoScenes](https://ps.zpj.io/index.html).
-Leveraging Cppyy's dynamic binding technology, it achieves seamless encapsulation of the underlying C++ APIs, providing researchers with a Python programming interface that combines high performance and development efficiency.
-The Python version fully inherits the original platform's hardware compatibility and algorithmic innovation while deeply integrating with the Python ecosystem, significantly lowering the development barriers for Wi-Fi sensing and communication synergy research.
+PyPicoScenes is a Python binding library for PicoScenes, a C++-based Integrated Sensing and Communication (ISAC) research framework [PicoScenes](https://ps.zpj.io/index.html).
+By leveraging Cppyy's dynamic binding technology, PyPicoScenes seamlessly encapsulates the underlying C++ APIs, providing researchers with a Python programming interface that combines high performance with development efficiency.
+This Python version fully inherits PicoScenes' original hardware compatibility and algorithmic innovations, while deeply integrating with the Python ecosystem.
+This significantly lowers the development barriers for Wi-Fi sensing and communication synergy research.

 ## Installation
 PyPicoScenes relies on Python's cppyy library along with PicoScenes header files and dynamic libraries.
 Currently supported platforms include Ubuntu, macOS, and Windows.
 ### Installing PyPicoScenes on Ubuntu
 1. Obtain PyPicoScenes
-PyPicoScenes can only be `git clone` from it's [git repo](https://github.com/wifisensing/PyPicoScenes).
+PyPicoScenes can only be obtained by `git clone` from it's [git repo](https://github.com/wifisensing/PyPicoScenes).
 2. ​​PicoScenes Installation​
 [Refer to the PicoScenes installation guide here](https://ps.zpj.io/installation.html#picoscenes-software-installation).
 3. Anaconda Installation​